clairegracey28-blip/Project1/README.md

 **Description**: Query 7 provides the user with **sponsors** and **team** tables joined and sponsor and team information for teams whose founding year greater than the average founding year across all teams.

-**Managerial justification**: This can help reveal sponsorship patterns among recently established teams and support decisions related to partnership strategy, brand growth, engagement & outreach.
+**Managerial Justification**: This can help reveal sponsorship patterns among recently established teams and support decisions related to partnership strategy, brand growth, engagement & outreach.

 ### Query 8
 <img width="1191" height="701" alt="Screenshot 2026-03-30 at 5 19 25 PM" src="https://github.com/user-attachments/assets/121a2ff2-012c-44f9-9890-7207599b8c40" />

-**Question**: Which players have a runtime above the average runtime and a jump height above the average jump height?
+**Question**: Which players have a runtime below the average runtime and a jump height above the average jump height?

 **Description**: Query 8 provides the user with **player**, **exerciseEvaluation**, and **team** tables joined, then filtered for players whose recorded runtime is below the overall average and jump height is above the overall average in the exercise evaluation data respectively.

-**Managerial justification**: This can help support performance analysis and help staff compare athletes across teams when reviewing physical evaluation data.
+**Managerial Justification**: This can help support performance analysis and help staff compare athletes across teams when reviewing physical evaluation data.
 Furthermore mangers can identify players who stands out in multiple categories at the same time

 ### Query 9
 <img width="583" height="354" alt="Screenshot 2026-03-29 at 10 05 17 PM" src="https://github.com/user-attachments/assets/960f0b1d-058a-4163-87f9-c8f3a72c62a6" />

 **Question**: Whick players have the last name "Johnson" and play on a team with name "Lions"?

-**Description**: Query 9 provides the user with **playerId**, **playerName**, **playerHeight**, **teamName**, **country**, **coachName** tables joined, then filtered for the player name "Johnson" and team name "Lions".
+**Description**: Query 9 provides the user with **player**, **team**, and **coach** tables joined (with having to join **roster** as well but no information pulled), then filtered for the player name "Johnson" and team name "Lions".

-**Managerial justification**: This specific query can help coachs/staff/spectators search for players with a specific name (doesn't have to necessarily be "Johnson") who player for a specific team (doesn't have to necessarily be "Lions") and retrieve relevant stats like the player's height, the country that the team is located in, and the name of the coach of the specific team.
+**Managerial Justification**: This specific query can help coachs/staff/spectators search for players with a specific name (doesn't have to necessarily be "Johnson") who player for a specific team (doesn't have to necessarily be "Lions") and retrieve relevant stats like the player's height, the country that the team is located in, and the name of the coach of the specific team.

 ### Query 10
 <img width="589" height="211" alt="Screenshot 2026-03-29 at 10 05 50 PM" src="https://github.com/user-attachments/assets/11e2d49a-82c5-48bc-a1a1-36459b0f2c0f" />

-Query 10 provides the user
+**Question**: What was the relevant qualities (matchID, score difference, team 1 name & ID, team 2 name & ID, and tournament name) of the matches that took place after 2023?

+**Description**: Query 10 provides the user with **matches**, **tournament**, and **team** (twice to account for two teams) tables, then filtered with a score difference larger than 20, tournament names that include "Cup", and match dates after 2023.

+**Manageerial Justification**: This query can allow coaches or spectators to view matches and their associated qualities (teams involved, date of the match, and the tournament name) that took place with a large score difference (greater than 20), were a part of tournaments with the name "Cup" in them, and took place after 2023.